Rajcr2/CD/README.md

 ## Introduction

 This Model aims to do real-time crime detection using OpenCV and FasterRCNN_resnet50_fpn.
-The main motive is to loop over each image that passed through this model and detect a "Crime_Activity" if found any possible crime_activity just bound that detection in a box.
+The main motive is to loop over each image that passed through this model and detect a "Crime_Activity" if model captures crime_activity just bound that detection in a box.

 ### Requirements
 #### Install Libraries :